 Icon Settings: There are a lot of icons to choose from.
 The icons are divided into categories and there is also a search bar under the Star category that can help you find the icon you are looking for easily.

 Grid Settings: The Grid element offers you a way to show your form entries in a table and each field is presented in a column.
-Its settings allows you to check and uncheck the fields to select which one you only want to include in the table.
+Its settings allow you to check and uncheck the fields to select which one you only want to include in the table.
 You can drag and drop the fields listed in the settings to arrange the order of the columns.
 You may also pin the most important ones to the top by clicking the pin icon on the right of each field.
 Clicking (or double-clicking) the field name in the settings will let you rename the column headers to your preference.

 The width of each column on the table can also be resized.
-Hover over to the line that divides each column header until your mouse cursor changes to this .
+Hover over to the line that divides each column header until your mouse cursor changes to this double arrow.
 Click and hold to start resizing the width of a column and then release it after you set the perfect column width.

 2. Report (Chart) Elements